FAQs – Frequently Asked Questions for Sonnenerde

 Optimal is more than 20 liters of soil per plant; the minimum should be 15 liters.
 Especially if you plan long vegetative periods and extensive LST/HST training, choose the largest pot possible.

-Alternatively, you can use a raised bed and grow several plants in it.
-In this case, it can make sense to use our organic terra preta soil instead of the hemp soil.
-For this option, automatic irrigation and moisture monitoring with a tensiometer are highly recommended.
+As an alternative to pots, you can also use a raised bed and grow several plants in it.
+For this option, automatic watering and moisture monitoring with a tensiometer are highly recommended.

-Of course, you can also use our hemp soil in smaller pots.
+Of course, you can also use our Bio Hanferde in smaller pots.
 Just keep in mind that smaller pots mean fewer roots, less organic material, and less soil life, so you can’t expect the same results as in larger containers.

-There are various ways to water your plants and check if the substrate moisture is right.
+There are various ways to water your plants and check whether the moisture level in the substrate is correct.

-The most common method is traditional top watering with a watering can.
-It’s important to maintain some regularity from the start.
-From about 2–4 days after transplanting into the final pot (depending on pot size), you should ideally water daily.
+The best-known method of watering is undoubtedly the classic watering from above with a watering can.
+It is important to maintain a certain regularity from the outset.
+At the latest a few days (2-4 days, depending on the pot size) after repotting into the final pot (link to repotting), you should water daily.

-Make sure the root ball is dry and well-rooted in the pot before transplanting.
+Make sure that the root ball is dry and the pot is well rooted before repotting.

-At transplanting (once the plant is in the final pot and the surface is mulched), water slowly in circular motions—not in bursts—with about 15% of the pot volume, then pause watering for 2 to 4 days.
+When repotting (after the plant is in the final pot and the surface is covered with mulch), water (slowly, in circular movements, not in a torrent) with approx. 15% of the pot volume and then stop watering for two to four days.

-A mulch layer, for example our organic fiber, helps distribute water evenly in the pot, protects the surface from drying out, and reduces evaporation.
+A layer of mulch, e.g. from our Bio Faser, helps you to distribute the water evenly in the pot, protect the surface from drying out, reduce evaporation and prevent the perlite from floating.

-Watch the trays under your pots for about 30 minutes after watering.
-If water remains in the trays after that time, reduce the watering volume.
+Observe the saucers under your pots for the first 30 minutes after watering.
+If there is water in the saucers after this time, you should reduce the amount of water you use.

-Avoid waterlogging at all costs, as roots need oxygen to grow.
+Waterlogging must be avoided at all costs, as the roots of your plants need oxygen to grow.

-Tensiometers come in analog and digital versions from various manufacturers and are fairly easy to use.
+They are available in analogue and digital versions from various manufacturers and are relatively easy to use.

-To further increase biodiversity in your hemp soil, you can regularly make and apply compost teas, which multiply microbial life quickly.
+To further increase the biodiversity in your hemp soil, you can repeatedly make and water compost teas, as these cause microbial life to multiply in a very short time.

-If you want to reuse your hemp soil long-term (see “Can I reuse hemp soil?”), you should “feed” the soil life between cycles with organic material (organic fiber, organic compost) and minerals in the form of rock dust.
-Alternatively, you can use our soil activator to refresh your used organic hemp soil for the next cycle.
+If you want to use your hemp soil permanently, you should ‘feed’ the soil life between cycles with organic material (Bio Faser, Bio Kompost) and minerals in the form of rock flour.
+Alternatively, you can use our Bodenaktivator to refresh your used organic hemp soil for the next cycle.
+See also How can I reuse the hemp soil?

 Cultivation in living soil is fully organic growing within an intact soil ecosystem without the use of chemical additives.